Embiid scores 27, leads Sixers past Knicks 101-95

 Harris increased the 76ers’ lead 94-89 with 1:19 left in regulation, forcing a Knicks timeout.

-On the ensuing possession, Simmons stole an inbound pass from Frank Ntilikina and dunked to extend the lead 96-89.
+Simmons, who entered play second behind former teammate Jimmy Butler with 2.25 steals per game, picked off an inbound pass from Frank Ntilikina and dunked to extend the lead 96-89 and hold off the Knicks.

+Finding their offensive rhythm, Simmons said, would allow their offense to be on par with their defensive effort and avoid future starts like the one they encountered at Madison Square Garden against one of the league’s worst teams.

+“We got to know what we are good at, what we are great at, and what’s working us,” he said.
+“With this team, moving the ball, posting up, slashing, cutting and finding guys on the perimeter is what works.”

 The Knicks jumped out to a 23-9 lead on consecutive baskets from Barrett in the opening period.
 A 3-pointer from reserve Damyean Dotson made it 31-18 to close out the first.